emirizatrashid/emirizatrashid.github.io/_publications/2010-10-01-paper-title-number-2.md

 ---
-title: "Yes Minister: Do Coalition Partners Court the Prime Minister?"
+title: "Yes Minister: Do Coalition Partners Court the Prime Minister"
 collection: publications
 permalink: /publication/yes-minister-coalition
 excerpt: 'This paper is a master's dissertation on the implications of the anti-hopping law on cross-ministry political outcomes'